-Summary of feedback received on development incentives
+Summary of feedback received during the public exhibition period on this theme

+Of the 82 submissions received, 27 discussed development incentives.
 The discussion of this topic was understandably integrated with other themes, such as design excellence and building height.
 Most of the discussion around this theme also focused on the use of LEP (Clause 4.6 - Variation of Development Standards).
-Some submissions would not accept that this Clause was a part of the Standard Instrument LEP and Council could not remove or vary its application and use.
-It can only seek to provide further guidance in relation to its use, which is provided through the Clause 4.6 Policy.
+Some submissions would not accept that this Clause was a part of the Standard Instrument LEP and Council could not remove its use.
+It can only seek to provide further guidance in relation to its use, which is provided through the draft Clause 4.6 Policy.

-10. Reducing the uncertainty that is provided by development incentives.
+9. Reducing the uncertainty that is provided by development incentives.